cranchange/cran_histories/README.md

  - Open a new [discussion](https://github.com/cranchange/cran_histories/discussions/new) if this is a different and new history
    -  Add as much relevant context as you can
    -  Disclose if the content is in name of others or you are involved on the experience.
-   -  Choose either the positive or the negative category
+   -  Choose either the positive or the negative category.
+   -  Be as factual as possible.
+You can describe the feeling the interaction caused, but do not assume the feelings/state of the CRAN member(s) involved.
- - You can also let me know of an interaction via private channels (slack, twitter, email...)
+ - You can also let me know of an interaction via private channels (slack, twitter, email...).

 Many thanks to all that contributed!